isaacnmm/pestpolicy-hugo2XX/content/posts/best-gopher-poison/index.md

 ---
 title: Best Gopher Poison
 description: Gophers are herbivores and feed on different kinds of roots.
-They also eat leaves and some insects - try the best gopher poison.
-So if you see an area of dead...
+They also eat leaves and some insects
 slug: /best-gopher-poison/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00